-Shell Script: Calculate Tomorrow’s Date on Unix
+Shell Script: Calculate Yesterday’s Date on UNIX

 The default command line ftp client in most UNIX distributions do not support recursive downloads, even though recursive downloads is a basic feature in most GUI based ftp clients.
 But if you do not have access to the X-Windows or GUI, there are alternative ways to achieve the same result from the command line.